Middle Years (7-9) Niddrie Campus:

-The Niddrie campus underwent redevelopment in 2018, purpose-built to support middle years education.
-The learning spaces across the campus enable students to explore a range of learning opportunities within an environment that upholds high expectations.
+The Niddrie campus underwent redevelopment in 2018, with the new main building purpose-built to support middle years education.
+The learning spaces across the campus enable students to explore a range of educational opportunities within an environment that upholds high expectations.

 Our middle years philosophy aims to provide students with depth and breadth in their learning experiences and extracurricular opportunities.
 We strive for our students to engage in a variety of experiences that enable them to become the best version of themselves.
 We believe that the skills learned from pursuing areas of passion are transferable to the classroom and foster positive connections within the school.

-Having two purpose-built middle years campuses offers the advantage of allowing us to deeply understand our students.
-Each campus has the capacity to accommodate 100 students at each year level (7, 8, and 9), fostering a strong emphasis on transition and connection throughout the school.
+Having a purpose-built middle years campus offers the advantage of allowing us to deeply understand our students.
+The campus can currently accommodate 100 students at each year level (7, 8 and 9), fostering a strong emphasis on transition and connection throughout the school.

 Our Essendon campus is situated in the heart of Essendon.
 The campus is steeped in tradition that dates back to 1913, formerly known as Essendon High School.